alicenet/wallet/README.md

 Windows: `npm run build-windows`
 All: `npm run build-all`

+Optionally, for a debug build, create a file `/app/client/.env` containing `REACT_APP_DEBUG=TRUE`.
+This allows for opening and closing the debug panel with ctrl+shift+Z.

 ##
 ### Development Mode
 > This allows you to run the application stack without building the app.